 Insurance can be confusing, but it doesn’t have to be.
 It’s important to understand your insurance coverages so you’re able to best protect you and your family on the road.
-Here’s everything you need to know about uninsured motorist coverage in Pennsylvania.
+One of the coverages you’re required to carry in Connecticut is uninsured and underinsured motorist coverage.
+Here’s everything you need to know about CT uninsured motorist coverage.

 What is an Uninsured Motorist?

-An uninsured motorist is one that does not carry auto insurance.
-Insurance is a requirement for drivers in most states, but this does not mean every driver on the road is following the law.
-A driver without insurance may not be able to pay for the damages they cause in an accident.
+An uninsured motorist is exactly what it sounds like: a motorist that does not carry auto insurance.
+While insurance is a requirement for drivers in most states, this does not mean every single driver on the road is following the law.
+A driver without insurance, or with low insurance limits may not be able to pay for injuries they cause in an accident.

 Accidents with an Uninsured Driver